Things to Know

 Booking a Session

 First, take a look at my work on the "home" and "portfolio" pages here or my social media accounts (Facebook and Instagram).
-I'm a natural light photographer, which means that I don't have a studio or shoot indoors.
+I'm a natural light photographer, which means that I don't have a studio.
 I'm also a lifestyle photographer meaning my aim is to capture your family as they really are so sessions are not overly posed.
 If you like my style then let's get started!
 Complete the form on the "contact" page and I'll get back to you in 24 to 48 hours to begin booking our session.

 Choosing a Location